Unity-Technologies/drone-pose-estimation-navigation/Documentation/1_set_up_scene_data_collection.md

 2. `DroneObjectPositionRandomizer`: randomizes the position of the foreground objects in the scene.
 The drone is placed inside a volume.
 In order to mimic a drone in the sky and the landing target on the ground, we modified this script such that the drone and the landing target are spawned in the top 2/3 and the bottom 1/3 of the screen respectively.
 3. `Custom Foreground Scale Randomizer`: randomizes the scale of the foreground objects.
 4. `Custom Background Scale Randomizer`: randomizes the scale of the background distractor objects.
-5. `RotationRandomizer`: randomly rotates all the distractor objects along X, Y and Z-axis.
+5. `RotationRandomizer`: randomly rotates all the distractor objects along X, Y, and Z-axis.
 6. `CustomRotationRandomizer`: randomizes the rotation of the landing target and the drone along the Y-axis.
-7. `Texture Randomizer`: randomizes the texture on the `Wall` as well as the distractor objects and the sides of the landing target.
+7. `Texture Randomizer`: randomizes the texture on the `Wall` as well as the distractor objects, and the sides of the landing target.
 We provide separate texture datasets for training and testing which could be found in `Assets/textures`.
-8. `Hue Offset Randomizer`: randomizes the color of the different distractor objects.
+8. `Hue Offset Randomizer`: randomizes the colour of the different distractor objects.
-9. `Custom Light Randomizer`: randomizes the color and intensity of the lights between a minimum and maximum intensity value.
+9. `Custom Light Randomizer`: randomizes the colour and intensity of the lights between a minimum and maximum intensity value.
 10. `Custom Light Position Rotation Randomizer`: randomizes the light position and rotation in the scene.
-11. `Sun Angle Randomizer`: randomizes the light Game Object to mimic the time of the day and day of the year.
+11. `Sun Angle Randomizer`: randomizes the light Game Object's intensity, elevation, and orientation to mimic the time of the day and day of the year.
 12. `Custom Camera Randomizer`: randomizes the camera's position, rotation, Field of View, and Focal Length.

 Certain randomizers do not appear in the `SimulationScenario`, but are attached to their respective Game Objects:

 1. `Custom Light Switcher Tag`: randomly switches the light on or off based on an `Enabled Probability` value.
-2. `Custom Modify Post Process Volume`: randomly modifies the post process volume overrides: vignette, white balance, film grain, lens distortion, depth of field, and contrast and saturation in colour adjustments.
+2. `Custom Modify Post Process Volume`: randomly modifies the post process volume overrides: vignette, white balance, film grain, lens distortion, depth of field, and colour adjustments such as contrast and saturation.

 ---